GasanaElysee12/Netfellaproject/README.md

 # Netfellaproject
-This project aims at addressing the problem of assigning unique code to the product rather than having same codes for different products in the same categories, adding specification, and removing duplicate using AI supporting tools in the E-procurement system.
+This project aims at addressing the problem of assigning unique code to the product rather than having same codes for different products which are in the same category, adding specification, and removing duplicate using AI supporting tools in the E-procurement system.
 To run the codes, do the following:

 0. Install python to your computer, at least version above 3.10.